-It’s a self evaluation form to help you determine just how comfortable you are with your life and ideas, based on the questions you need to answer if you can, of how you can improve your life even further for your peace of mine.
-Some people seem to be scared of self evaluation; y’all know I’m not one of those people.
+In essence, it’s a self evaluation form to help you determine just how comfortable you are with your life and ideas based on the questions you need to answer if you can, of how you can improve your life even further for your peace of mine.
+Some people seem to be scared of doing self evaluation; y’all know I’m not one of those people.
 I also believe no one should be scared of things like this, since you’re probably the only one who’ll ever see it.

 The first time I took this test, I only scored 8 out of 100+ possible points, which was disheartening.
-A year later, I was able to mark off 27, which was a significant improvement.
-Then, a couple of months ago I took it two years after that and only scored 11, then again 3 years after that and and only managed 18 positive points.
-The scary thing is that I passed it out to a number of my friends, and only one of them, when I originally took it, scored higher than I did.
-That’s pretty sad.
+A year later, I was able to reach a score of 27, which was a significant improvement.
+I took it two years after that and only scored 11, then again 3 years after that and and only managed 18 positive points.
+The scary thing is that I also passed it out to a number of my friends when I originally took it, and only one scored higher than I did.
+That’s pretty sad… or is it?

 The test consists of six regular categories and one bonus categories, basically giving you the opportunity to write in something that you feel improves you life that hasn’t already been addressed.
 Not all of the questions will apply to you as far as your happiness goes.
-For instance, there was a point about multiple vacations out of town, and that’s something that would never interest me, so I’ll never get that point; I did that type of thing for work, and I’m keeping my hopefully as happy as possible behind right here in central New York! 🙂
+For instance, there’s a point about multiple vacations out of town, and that’s something that would never interest me, so I’ll never get that point; I did that type of thing for work, and I’m keeping my hopefully as happy as possible behind right here in central New York! 🙂

 Anyway, here’s the link to the Reserve Index pdf file, which is on my business blog, as that’s where I initially talked about it.
-I’d like you to take the Reserve Index test, evaluate yourself, and, if you feel comfortable enough, come back here and tell us how you did if you’re up for it, and how you felt about where you place.
+I’d like you to take the Reserve Index test, evaluate yourself, and, if you feel comfortable enough, come back here and share how you did if you’re up for it, and how you felt about where you place.
 Come on, you have nothing to hide.
 As an addition, maybe talk about it on your blog and share the link with others to see if they want to try it out.